AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 ## USB to UART Module

 For uploading firmware to ANAVI Thermometer you need USB to UART module.
-All kits include CP2102 which out of the box on GNU/Linux distributions.
-Drivers for MS Windows and Mac OS X are [available at silabs.com](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
+All kits include CP2102 which out of the box on GNU/Linux distributions and usually also on macOS.
+Drivers for Windows and macOS are [available at silabs.com](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

 ## Setting up the Arduino IDE